Lando Norris: 2017: Debut

+2018: Runner-up to Russell

 Norris competed full-time in the 2018 FIA Formula 2 Championship, racing alongside Sérgio Sette Câmara at Carlin.
 Norris won the opening race at the Bahrain International Circuit from pole position, however, this would prove to be his only race victory of the season.
 He scored consistent points and podium finishes to hold the lead of the championship until the sixth round at the Red Bull Ring, when George Russell passed him in the standings.
-Norris retired from both races at the eleventh round at Sochi Autodrom, ruling him out of championship contention and dropping him to third place in the standings behind Alex Albon, although he recovered to second place after the final round at Yas Marina Circuit.
+Norris retired from both races at the eleventh round at Sochi Autodrom, ruling him out of championship contention and dropping him to third place in the standings behind Alex Albon, although he recovered to second place after the final round in Abu Dhabi.

-Formula One
+Formula One career

-In February 2017, Norris was signed as a junior driver with McLaren.
+In February 2017, Norris joined the McLaren Driver Development Programme.
 Following the announcement, Zak Brown said that Norris was "a fabulous prospect" who deserved the award.
 Later that year, Norris tested for McLaren in a scheduled mid-season test.
 He set the second fastest lap in the second day of testing at the Hungaroring.
 In late 2017, Norris became the official McLaren test and reserve driver for the 2018 season.
 Norris participated in his first official practice session at the Belgian Grand Prix, recording 26 laps.
 Norris drove in six further practice sessions during the year.